sequelize/umzug/README.md

   // The name of the negative method in migrations.
   downName: 'down',

+  // (advanced) you can pass an array of Migration instances instead of the options below
   migrations: {
     // The params that gets passed to the migrations.
     // Might be an array or a synchronous function which returns an array.